sorousharghavan/Udacity_SelfDriving_Car_Traffic_Sign_Classifier/README.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

+The code for this step is contained in the fourth code cell of the IPython notebook.

 My first intuition about preprocessing the data was whether it would be better to process the images in greyscale or RGB.
 I assumed that RGB would be more beneficial since there will be more information layers to help classify the images.
 For example, detecting the color red in a sign would limit its categories to warning-type signs, detecting a high percentage of blue subpixels would mean certain permissions are allowed and so on.

 I first ran the model without any preprocessing to see the result.
 However, I did not manage to achieve an acceptable accuracy.